-- 1.4.
-At the core of our approach compatible with Bell/d'Espagnat at ¶1.2 and EPR/EPRB is CLR's sufficient condition for an element of physical reality: 'If, without in any way disturbing a system, we can predict with adequate accuracy the result of a test (which may be a disturbance) on that system, then elements of physical reality mediate this result,' after Watson (1998:417).
-In 3-space, this sufficient condition delivers Bell's hope (2004:167) for 'a simple constructive model' of EPRB. - 1.5.
-We proceed via Analysis, Conclusions, Appendix, References to deliver the Abstract.
+1.4.
+At the core of our approach - compatible with EPR/EPRB and Bell/d'Espagnat at $\P 1.2$ - is CLR's sufficient condition for an element of physical reality: 'If, without in any way disturbing a system, we can predict with adequate accuracy the result of a test (which may be a disturbance) on that system, then elements of physical reality mediate this result,' after Watson (1998:417).
+In 3-space, this sufficient condition delivers Bell's hope (2004:167) for 'a simple constructive model' of EPRB.